jurgen85/WPTour/readme.txt

 Create a WordPress Tour with handy dandy pop ups

 == Description ==
+Lightweight WordPress-Tour plugin.
 Make it easy for people to understand your website/application and take them on a tour.
 Easily add pop ups that explain how your website works.
+In the WP-admin simply add posts to the Tour Custom Post Type and automatically the tour will start for every new visitor off your website/application.

 == Installation ==